-Emory Healthcare facilities that will abide by this notice include but are not limited to: Emory University Hospital, Emory University Orthopaedics & Spine Hospital, Emory University Hospital Midtown, Emory Johns Creek Hospital, Emory Saint Joseph's Hospital, Emory Decatur Hospital, Emory Hillandale Hospital, Emory Ambulatory Surgery Care Center at Dunwoody, Emory Ambulatory Surgery Center at Lagrange, Emory Ambulatory Surgery Centers, Emory Clinic, Emory Children's Center, Emory Specialty Associates, Emory Budd Terrace, Emory Wesley Woods Center, Emory Dialysis Center, LLC, Emory Long-Term Acute Care, Emory Rehabilitation Hospital in Partnership with Select Medical, Emory Rehabilitation Outpatient Center in Partnership with Select Medical, Emory, Emory Physical Therapy.
+Emory Healthcare facilities that will abide by this notice include but are not limited to: Emory University Hospital, Emory University Orthopaedics & Spine Hospital, Emory University Hospital Midtown, Emory Johns Creek Hospital, Emory Saint Joseph's Hospital, Emory Decatur Hospital, Emory Hillandale Hospital, Emory Hospital Warner Robins, Emory Hospital Perry, Emory Ambulatory Surgery Center at Dunwoody, Emory Ambulatory Surgery Center at Lagrange, Emory Ambulatory Surgery Centers, Emory Clinic, Emory Children's Center, Emory Specialty Associates, Emory Budd Terrace, Emory Wesley Woods Center, Emory Dialysis, LLC, Emory Long-Term Acute Care, Emory Rehabilitation Hospital, Emory Rehabilitation Outpatient Center, Emory Physical Therapy, Emory Houston ASC.
 This list of facilities may change from time to time; you may obtain an updated list of facilities by sending your request to ehccompliance@emoryhealthcare.org or calling 404-778-2757.

 Emory University is called a "Hybrid Covered Entity" under the HIPAA regulations.
 This is because the University has some components that are covered by HIPAA (thereafter referred to as, "Covered Component") and others that are not.
-The following Emory University facilities have a Covered Component: the School of Medicine, School of Nursing, School of Public Health, Emory College and Emory University Graduate School Departments of Psychology, Student Health Services, Oxford College Student Health Service, Autism Center, Psychoanalytic Institute, and the Clinical and Translational Research Lab.
+The following Emory University facilities have a Covered Component: The School of Medicine, School of Nursing, School of Public Health, Emory College and Emory University Graduate School Departments of Psychology, Student Health Services, Oxford College Student Health Service, Autism Center, Psychoanalytic Institute, and the Clinical and Translational Research Lab.
 These facilities may change from time to time; you may obtain an updated list of facilities by calling 404-727-2398.

 Emory Healthcare facilities are clinically integrated and part of an organized health care arrangement (OCHA) with its components and other components of Emory University.
 Your health information may be disclosed between the University's Covered Components and the University may disclose your health information to Emory Healthcare if necessary to carry out treatment, payment or health care operations related to the OCHA.
 All components of the OCHA arrangement are required to abide by this Notice.
 Individuals who work in a Covered Component must follow HIPAA and this NPP.
 Individuals in a facility work as a part of the facility's Covered Component when they perform one of the following activities: